CSEN-SCU/EduRent/README.md

 **Why EduRent?**

 - **SCU-specific**: Unlike generic platforms like Zillow, EduRent focuses solely on the needs of Santa Clara University students.
-Our platform is designed with SCU-specific traits in mind, allowing you to easily filter properties based on factors such as proximity to campus departments, availability of Greek life, and nearby sports facilities.
+Our platform is designed with SCU-specific traits in mind, allowing you to easily filter properties based on factors such as proximity to campus and amenities.

 - **Student-friendly features**: We understand the unique challenges students face when searching for off-campus housing.
 That's why EduRent enables students to rate properties and landlords, empowering you to make informed decisions based on real experiences.
 With our platform, property owners can build positive reputations within the SCU community, ensuring a high-quality living experience for all students.